- About the Georgia Bass Slam

 Following are rules for qualifying for the Georgia Bass Slam:

-- Time Frame: Fish must be caught within the time frame of a calendar year.
-So, anglers who wish to get recognized for a 2017 Georgia Bass Slam must catch 5 of the 10 eligible black bass species and submit their information by midnight December 31, 2017.
+Fish must be caught within the time frame of a calendar year.
+So, anglers who wish to get recognized for a 2019 Georgia Bass Slam must catch 5 of the 10 eligible black bass species and submit their information by midnight December 31, 2019.

-- Submit Information: Email the photos, along with your name, fishing license number, length of the fish, weight (if available), and the county and water body in which it was caught to Georgia.BassSlam@dnr.ga.gov.
+Email the photos, along with your name, DNR Customer Number, length of the fish, weight (if available), and the county and water body in which it was caught to Georgia.BassSlam@dnr.ga.gov.
 If you are unsure of the bass species, you can still submit the fish and DNR will identify it from the photos and location information provided.

 The Georgia Bass Slam recognizes anglers with the knowledge and skill to catch five (5) different species of black bass in a variety of habitats across the state.